 A native of Ireland, Dr. Penny trained and practiced at top pediatric institutions, such as The Great Ormond Street Hospital in London and The Royal Children’s Hospital in Melbourne, Australia, where he served as chief of Cardiology prior to accepting the chief’s role at Texas Children’s.
 Dr. Penny was a founding director of the Australia and New Zealand Children’s Heart Research Centre, a collaborative network for multicenter research across Australia and New Zealand.
 His research bridges cardiac physiology and clinical studies of congenital heart disease.

-"Dr. Penny is one the great pediatric cardiologists in the world today," said Dr. Mark W. Kline, physician-in-chief at Texas Children’s Hospital and professor and chairman of the Department of Pediatrics at BCM.
+"Dr. Penny is one the great pediatric cardiologists in the world today," said Dr. Mark W. Kline, physician-in-chief at Texas Children’s Hospital and professor and chair of the Department of Pediatrics at BCM.
 "In addition to his leadership in Melbourne, he spearheaded a drive to build a new cardiovascular center in Hue, Vietnam, helping to secure funds, design the facility and train its staff.
 Today, hundreds of patients, who otherwise would have fallen victim to heart disease or congenital heart defect, are alive thanks to Dr. Penny’s efforts."